Acura ZDX: First generation (YB1; 2010)

 The Technology Package adds the Navigation System with voice recognition, an Acura/ELS Surround premium audio system and a new multi-view rear camera.
 Advance Package adds blind spot monitoring system, Collision Mitigating Braking System (CMBS), Adaptive Cruise Control (ACC) and Integrated Dynamics System (IDS), which brought multiple modes of suspension firmness and response using electronically controlled Magneto-Rheological shock absorbers.

-For 2013, in a last ditch attempt, Acura sold the ZDX in only one trim level.
+For the 2013 model year, Acura sold the ZDX in only one trim level.
 Acura cut costs by eliminating CMBS, ACC and IDS and replaced them with Forward Collision Warning (FCW), Lane Departure Warning (LDW), redesigned front grille, integrated parking sensors, power-folding auto-dimming side mirrors, and new dark accents for the wheels.
-This resulted in a MSRP ($51,815) over $5K less than the previous year advance model.
+This resulted in a lower retail price than the previous year's Advance model.

-The 2013 ZDX has one well-equipped trim level.
-Standard features include a navigation system with an 8-inch screen, satellite radio, USB input, Bluetooth, dual-zone automatic climate control, leather upholstery, ventilated and heated seats (front), cruise control, keyless entry, power-folding side mirrors, an auto-dimming rearview mirror, power tailgate, moonroof, and auto on/off headlights.
-Standard safety features include forward collision warning, lane departure warning, blind spot monitoring, parking sensors, and a rearview camera.
-The ZDX has 27.5 cubic feet of cargo space behind its 60/40 split-folding rear seats and just 57.3 cubic feet with them folded flat, which is very small by class standards.

 United States Environmental Protection Agency (EPA) fuel consumption estimates for all models are 16 mpgus in the city, 22 mpgus on the highway and 19 mpgus combined.

 Discontinuation

 The ZDX was discontinued after the 2013 model year due to poor sales, and in a statement from Honda, "as the Acura brand sharpens its focus on new models and core products."
-The ZDX was the rarest of U.S. manufactured Acura offerings, with a total of 7,191 vehicles produced and sold in North America.
+The ZDX was the rarest of US-manufactured Acura offerings, with a total of 7,191 vehicles produced and sold in North America.

-Revival

-On August 19th, 2022 Acura announced that a new fully electric (EV) ZDX would enter production for the 2024 model year.
-This will also be Acura's first fully electric vehicle.
-The new 2nd generation ZDX is being co-developed using General Motors' Ultium battery technology that currently power the Cadillac Lyriq, GMC Hummer EV, and Honda's new model the Prologue also planned for a 2024 release.
-This model is also planned to have a Type S performance variant.
-Like the Prologue and Lyriq this vehicle is suspected be built on GM's BEV3 platform.
-This vehicle should have similar dimensions to the 1st generation ZDX which is comparable to the current gen Honda Passport.